Social Democratic Liberal Party: 2022 elections

 The party contested the 2022 elections.
 On 30 April 2022 it announced an initial list of 28 candidates.
 The party ran 54 candidates during the election and finished fourth, obtaining 5.14% of the vote and receiving 3 seats in parliament.
 As neither known electoral alliance received a majority of seats, the party received kingmaker status.
-On 18 December, 2022, the party revealed its "non-negotiable" terms to enter into coalition, and is in discussions with other parties.
-Once the final results were released, in accordance with SODELPA's constitution, Gavoka ceased to be leader as the party did not obtain a parliamentary majority.
+On 18 December 2022, the party revealed its "non-negotiable" terms to enter into a coalition, and is in discussions with other parties.
+Once the final results were released, following SODELPA's constitution, Gavoka ceased to be the leader as the party did not obtain a parliamentary majority.
 General Secretary Lenaitasi Duru announced the role of party leader would remain vacant until SODELPA's annual general meeting in 2024.

 SODELPA announced its list of non-negotiable terms which included bringing back the Great Council of Chiefs, providing free tertiary education, forgiving student loans, and establishing an embassy in Jerusalem.
 SODELPA's youth wing demanded the party not form a government with FijiFirst.
 They also urged the party leadership to reconcile differences with Rabuka to bring Bainimarama's 16-year "dictatorial rule" to an end.
 On 19 December, SODELPA's management board met to discuss and decide the party they would form a coalition with.
 FijiVillage reported that some senior members of the management board pushed for a coalition with FijiFirst while others were against it.
 Ultimately, no decision was made and the party's negotiating team was sent back to the two leading parties to further review some aspects of their offer.
 A leaked letter from 18 December revealed that FijiFirst was offering ministerial portfolios to all three SODELPA members of parliament, but that SODELPA was intending to gain the post of deputy prime minister.